 “It’s one of these moments in my life where you literally sit back and you’re just like, ‘Look how far we’ve come,'” Copeland said of his foundation’s progress.

-Apart from the foundation, Copeland has also worked on numerous projects to help benefit the community.
+Apart from the foundation, Copeland has worked on numerous other projects to help benefit the community.
 He teaches a financial literacy class at the University of Pennsylvania, his alma mater.
 Copeland played at Penn from 2009-2012.